 With the explosive growth of web applications, it’s important more than ever for developers and organizations to fully leverage the web’s power by investing in the right framework.
 There are almost too many options to choose from, but one framework stands above the rest….AngularJS.

 Let’s take a look at some important qualities of this tool and see how it could benefit you.

 Efficiency - All these benefits translate accordingly on the business side of things.
 Less boilerplate code equals less development time.
-More testability equals less bugs in your application, which equals to less QA and UAT time and resources.
-Less time and resources equals shorter timelines and smaller budgets.
+More testability equals fewer bugs in your application, which equals less QA and UAT time and resources.
+Less time and resources equal shorter timelines and smaller budgets.
 Sounds like a win-win, right?

 Increasing interest over time in the US (2004 to Present):

 View the full report in Google Trends here.

 AngularJS is rapidly becoming the go-to front-end framework for web-apps and developers love it.
 What do you think of Angular?
 Let us know by commenting below.